 How can you get TRT?

-After taking TRT, what potential benefits can you expect to see?
+You’ve read about some disadvantages, but what are some potential benefits of TRT?
 To answer this question, the National Institutes of Health (NIH) sponsored a series of coordinated trials to evaluate TRT, running for a year.

 Notably, TRT did not improve energy or cognitive function.